wrf/lavaLampPlot/README.md

 ### As a direct output of some assemblers
 Some assemblers report the contig coverage directly within the fasta header, such as [SPAdes](https://github.com/ablab/spades).
 Another [script](https://bitbucket.org/wrf/sequences/src/master/spadescontigstocovgc.py) can convert this directly into a compatible table.

+1. Run [spadescontigstocovgc.py](https://bitbucket.org/wrf/sequences/src/master/spadescontigstocovgc.py) directly on the assembly fasta file.
+This *should* work for assembly files from [SPAdes](https://github.com/ablab/spades), [platanus](http://platanus.bio.titech.ac.jp/), and [MEGAHIT](https://github.com/voutcn/megahit), possibly others.

+    `spadescontigstocovgc.py scaffolds.fasta > scaffolds.stats.tab`

+2. Generate the plot as above with the R script `contig_gc_coverage.R`:

+    `Rscript ~/git/lavaLampPlot/contig_gc_coverage.R scaffolds.stats.tab`

 ## ShinyApp test ##
 This is the first attempt to convert the plotting into an interactive [ShinyApp](https://shiny.rstudio.com/tutorial/), with 3 slide bars to control what scaffolds are shown.
 Here, using the example data from [Ephydatia muelleri](https://spaces.facsci.ualberta.ca/ephybase/), the pink spot on the left shows a low-coverage bacterial partial-chromosome.
 Mouse-clicks displays the stats for that scaffold, and others nearby, below the plot.

+The input file is declared in the first lines of the [app source](https://github.com/wrf/lavaLampPlot/blob/master/Rshiny/app.R).
+This should be changed to either the output of `hits_to_coverage.py` or `spadescontigstocovgc.py` to view the contigs interactively.

 ![blobplot_screenshot_Emuelleri.png](https://github.com/wrf/lavaLampPlot/blob/master/Rshiny/blobplot_screenshot_Emuelleri.png)